p3r7/norns.el/README.md

 Control one (or several) monome norns from within Emacs.

-Support for targeting remote norns instances (via TRAMP) or even Emacs running on norns itself.
+Support for targeting remote norns instances (via TRAMP) or even Emacs running on norns itself (untested).

 ## Commands